datsfilipe/console.nvim/README.md

 # `console.nvim`

 Terminal interaction on Neovim.
 Might be a useless plugin, but I kinda like the aesthetics of it.
-Based on [@tsoding](https://github.com/rexim) workflow on Emacs (I never used Emacs, and probably never will).

 </div>